-Whether you’re living full-time in your van or enjoy road-tripping in your RV, you might find yourself stealth camping at some point.
+Whether you’re living full-time in your van or enjoy road-tripping in your RV, you might find yourself at times camping on the stealthy side.

-Stealth camping is sleeping in your camper or vehicle overnight while parked in an urban area where camping is not permitted.
+This form of camping involves sleeping in your camper or vehicle overnight while parked in an urban area where camping is not permitted.
 In most cases, it refers to overnight camping in a city.

 It’s not for everyone, but if you don’t mind trading in the campground amenities for the convenience and freedom of staying almost anywhere, you should give this type of undercover camping a try!

-In this guide, we’ll go over how to stealth camp, give advice on avoiding issues, tell you where to find the best overnight parking spots, and provide useful tips for spending the night in your camper in an urban setting.
+In this guide, we’ll go over how to do it, give advice on avoiding issues, tell you where to find the best overnight parking spots, and provide useful tips for spending the night in your camper in an urban setting.

 Table of Contents

 Want to start undercover camping but not sure how to start?
 Here’s everything you need to know about camping in the city.

 Sleeping overnight inside your vehicle in locations where it’s typically not allowed is known as stealth camping.
 This type of under-the-radar camping is sometimes necessary when staying in urban areas without campgrounds or in rural zones where boondocking is prohibited.

 The reasons for having to covertly camp vary greatly.
 Some people without housing sleep in their cars out of necessity.
 Others choose to save on rent by living out of their vehicles while working full-time.
 There are also RVers who camp this way when visiting cities as a way of avoiding hefty RV park fees.